cdetamble/thehornofquintus/README.md

 # The Horn of Quintus

 This app brings you the soothing sound of wind blown through the legendary Horn of Quintus which is known to enchant its surrounding fauna.

 A must-have app for all you taffers out there!

-You can follow my development blog on http://goo.gl/KvKHze for the latest news on this and other projects of mine.
+You can follow my <a href="https://goo.gl/U0x1Fy">development blog</a> for the latest news on this and other projects of mine.

 ***